SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm a PhD Student in the Waterloo Intelligent Systems Lab (WISELab) at the University of Waterloo.
 I am broadly interested in creating generalizable autonomous agents and systems.
-This encompasses a wide domain of approaches such as model-based reinforcement learning techniques for planning and reasoning, causal learning and understanding, and behaviour prediction in multi-agent scenarios.
+My PhD work focuses chiefly on motion prediction and planning tasks for self-driving vehicles.
+I am especially interested in heterodox deep learning approaches to these problems - such as energy-based methods, or swarm intelligence approaches.

 {style="text-align: center;"}